We tell you where to get the best possible price for all your extra stuff.

 If you live in an area with no consignment shops nearby, you could use an online option such as ThredUP, Tradesy or Swap.com.
 But, depending on your items and the particular site, you might not get as much as you would through a local shop.

-Used bookstores are a dying breed, but if you have one nearby, you might want to see what your book collection would garner there.
+Used bookstores are a dying breed, but if you have one nearby, you might want to see what your book collection would garner there when you’re attempting to figure out how to sell your stuff.

 To find out how much your books are worth, head to BookScouter.com, which will list the going price on more than 40 websites.
 However, you’ll have to go directly to Half.com to look at its prices.